Senior dog diet: Fructooligosaccharides and mannanoligosaccharides

 Fructooligosaccharides, commonly known as FOS, consist of many different types of indigestible oligosaccharides.
 FOS is shown to be beneficial in providing a source of energy for the good gut bacteria in dogs.
 Mannanoligosaccharides are also known as MOS which also have an effect on the overall gut health in dogs.
 These compounds both contain oligosaccharides however; they work in different manners.
 Constipation prevention and treatment can be carried out by the supplementation of FOS by its subsequent effect on gut bacteria.
 MOS works in a different manner by effecting the attachment of bad bacteria in the gut of the dog.
 These bad bacteria attach to the epithelial lining of the gastrointestinal tract and can cause the beginnings of pathogenic diseases.
 MOS works to counteract these by preventing the binding of these deleterious bacteria.

 A study carried out in dogs determined that these two compounds when supplemented together can help with overall immune function.
 This is due to the decrease in overall bad bacteria and an increase in good bacteria in the gastrointestinal tract.
 These two compounds also were not found to have any detrimental effects on food consumption, stool quality or stool output.

 Brain and cognitive health

-A dogs brain undergoes many pathological changes during the aging process.
+A dog's brain undergoes many pathological changes during the aging process.
 Some of these changes can include damage to the DNA (deoxyribonucleic acid), a decrease in the amount of myelin overlay on nerve cells as well as a buildup of protein in the brain which can potentially have toxic effects.
 Due to these physiological changes senior and aging dog can have possible impairment of proper cognition.
 This impairment can include complex learning tasks as well as memory issues.